Shahtr1/lodash/README.md

 	> _(array).join(':')
 	'1:2:3'
 ```
-* It creates a cached version of function, it keeps returning the same result of function
+* It is a new way

 ### 2. Unwrapping values
 ```js